 Electricity customers should always be on the lookout for cheap electricity plans, but there are more ways to save money than to simply buy your electricity for less.

 For most, a combination of lower electricity prices and smarter electricity usage leads to the lowest electricity bills overall.
-We’ve come up with a list of tips to help you save money and conserve electricity so you can make the most of your electricity plan.
+We’ve come up with a list of updated tips (2019 update) to help you save money and conserve electricity so you can make the most of your electricity plan.

 Saving Money and Electricity Made Simple

-Green efforts can sometimes seem monumental, but the truth is that you can make a huge dent in your electricity usage and electricity bill by making small changes, too.
+Green efforts can sometimes seem monumental, but the truth is that you can make a huge dent in your electricity usage and save on your electricity bill by making small changes, too.

 Here are some simple, effective ways you can save money and conserve electricity today:

 1. Turn off electronics that aren’t in use